jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) a taxpayer or their agent requests a transfer allowed by section 173L, section 173M(2)(a) to 173M(2)(f), or section 173M(3); and
   (b) on the date that the Commissioner actions the request, the taxpayer has paid more provisional tax for a tax year than the provisional tax payable by that date; and
   (c) the request is actioned before an assessment is made under Part 6.
-(2) The excess provisional tax that may be transferred on a particular date (date A) is calculated according to the formula: provisional tax paid — refunds — provisional tax liability where—
+(2) The excess provisional tax that may be transferred on a particular date (date A) is calculated according to the formula:provisional tax paid — refunds — provisional tax liabilitywhere—
   (provisional tax paid) is the provisional tax paid for a tax year on or before date A, including:
     (a) voluntary payments made under section RC 12 of the Income Tax Act 2007; and (b) tax transferred to the taxpayer: